-The District's net pension liability was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The District's net pension liability was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The total pension liability was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-2.50%
+Inflation 2.50%

-3.50%
+Payroll growth 3.50%

-7.25%
+Investment rate of return/discount rate 7.25%

-0.50%
+Productivity pay increases 0.50%

-Regular: 4.20% to 9.10%, depending on service

-Police/Fire: 4.60% to 14.50%, depending on service

-Rates include inflation and productivity increases
+Projected salary increases Regular: 4.20% to 9.10%, depending on service Police/Fire: 4.60% to 14.50%, depending on service Rates include inflation and productivity increases

-2.50%
+Consumer Price Index 2.50%

-Same as those used in the June 30, 2021 funding actuarial valuation
+Other assumptions Same as those used in the June 30, 2022 funding actuarial valuation

 Mortality rates for healthy regular members and contingent beneficiaries were based on Pub-2010 General Healthy Retiree Amount-Weighted Above-Median Mortality Table with rates increased by 30% for males and 15% for females.
 For ages before age 40, mortality rates are based on Pub-2010 General Employee Amount-Weighted Above-Median Mortality Tables.
 For ages 40 through 50, the rates were smoothed between the above tables.
 Mortality rates for heathy police/fire members were based on Pub-2010 Safety Healthy Retiree Amount-Weighted Above-Median Mortality Table with rates increased by 30% for males and 5% for females.
 For ages before age 35, mortality rates are based on Pub-2010 Safety Employee Amount-Weighted Above-Median Mortality Table.
 For ages 35 through 45, the rates were smoothed between the above tables.

 Mortality rates for disabled regular members were based on Pub-2010 Non-Safety Disabled Retiree Amount-Weighted Mortality Table with rates increased by 20% for males and 15% for females.
 Mortality rates for disabled police/fire members were based on Pub-2010 Safety Disabled Retiree Amount-Weighted Mortality Table with rates increased by 30% for males and 10% for females.